arkatebi/OpenWorld-problem/README.md

 current state of the functional annotation databases.
 However, the annotations of most proteins are incomplete.
-Therefore, the question arises whether the assigned strengths and weaknesses of the predictive models based on current knowledge still hold when additional knowledge become available in the future experiments.
+Therefore, the question arises whether the assigned strengths and weaknesses of the predictive models based on current knowledge still hold when additional knowledge becomes available in the future experiments.
 The situation can be depicted in the following figure.

 ![alt Incomplete Knowledge] (/figures/incomplete-knowledge-1.1.png?raw=true “Incomplete Knowledge”)